How hackers use Reaver to exploit WPS and crack WPA networks

 On the surface, this is a very clever feature.
 It allows less savvy users to establish a secure connection between their devices quickly and easily, and as it requires physical access to the hardware, it would seem relatively secure.

 But a tool called Reaver has been designed to brute-force the WPA handshaking process remotely, even if the physical button hasn’t been pressed on the access point.
+While some newer devices are building in protection against this specific attack, the Reaver WPS exploit remains useful on many networks in the field.

 Note: To be clear, WPS is the vulnerable system in this case, not WPA.
 If a network has WPS disabled (which they should, given the existence of tools such as this), it will be immune to the following attack.